dytroc/conventions/COMMITS.md

 ## Commit Approach

-It is most recommended to commit "atomically" instead of making bulk commits.
+It is highly recommended to commit "atomically" instead of making bulk commits.

 ## Commit Messages